-The Phoenix-Scottsdale metro has over 30 cigar lounges, bars, and shops scattered across it.
-That number surprises people.
-But the climate makes it obvious once you think about it: dry heat, 300+ days of sun, and patio season that basically never ends.
-Add in Arizona's looser smoking regs compared to, say, California, and you get a scene that's been building quietly for years.
+The metro has over 30 cigar lounges, bars, and shops.
+The climate makes it obvious once you think about it: 300+ days of sun, patio season that barely takes a break, and Arizona's smoking regs are looser than what you'll find in California or most of the Northeast.
+The scene has been building quietly for years.

-- Scottsdale leans upscale.
+Scottsdale leans upscale.
 Full bars, VIP rooms, resort visitors mixing with local professionals.
-Old Town has the densest cluster.
+Old Town has the densest cluster, and you can walk to dinner, hit a lounge, then continue into the bar scene without moving your car.

-- Central Phoenix is where the variety lives.
+Central Phoenix is where the variety lives.
 Strip-mall shops with regulars who've been coming for a decade sit a few miles from newer purpose-built lounges.
 Prices run lower than Scottsdale across the board.
+The Camelback Road corridor has the highest concentration.

-- East Valley (Mesa, Tempe, Gilbert, Chandler) is the growth story.
+East Valley (Mesa, Tempe, Gilbert, Chandler) is the growth story.
 New lounges keep opening with modern HVAC, big square footage, and less weekend crowding than Scottsdale spots.
+Some of these rival Scottsdale's best.

 Top Cigar Lounges in Phoenix